mars-college/mars-rover/locomotion/WebApp/JetsonNano/README.md

-# Javascript Remote Control of Robotic Tank Platform over WebSockets
+# Remote Control of Robotic Tank Platform over WebSockets (Raspberry Pi)

 This walkthrough covers steps to setting up remote control of a Mountain Ark SR-08 robotic tank platform with a Raspberry Pi over WebSockets.